-All decisions on resource consent applications under the RMA are currently made by independent commissioners who have been certified under the Ministry of Environment Good Decision Making Programme.
+All decisions on resource consent applications under the Resource Management Act 1991 are currently made by independent commissioners who have been certified under the Ministry for the Environment Manatū Mō Te Taiao Good Decision-Making Programme.
 Councillors who have met the same standard are entitled to sit as independent commissioners.
 The Council does not use hearing panels of unqualified elected members.

-10.Consultation Policies
+9. Consultation Policies